-In this post, you will learn the “tricks of the trades” from a few talented beauty experts.
-Makeup is art and there is no one way to do everything.
-That’s why I have included different methods from different beauty experts.
-This will give you more options to do your makeup.
+In this post, you will learn the “tricks of the trades” from a few talented beauty experts on how to contour a long nose to make it look smaller and shorter.
+I have included different methods from different beauty experts to give you more options to do your makeup.

 If you’ve got a bump on your nose bridge, also check out my step-by-step guide on how to contour nose with bump on bridge.

-Here’s How to Contour Your Nose to Make it Look Shorter
+Here’s How to Contour Your Nose to Make it Look Smaller and Shorter

 Karen Clough, a beauty blogger at Little Beauty Blog, suggests you try the following makeup routine to make your nose look shorter: